onewayslush/onewayslush/README.md

 - 👋 Hi, I’m @onewayslush
-i am an opcoming game developerlooking to learn and create.
+i am an opcoming game developer looking to learn and create.